 We Duotroopers are a curious bunch, and we like keeping all sorts of statistics on the markets and agents we have listed.
-When we created Duotrope, we realized that weren't any resources for keeping track of what really happens to submissions at any given publication or agency.
+When we created Duotrope, we realized that there weren't any resources for keeping track of what really happens to submissions at any given publication or agency.

 - An editor might say they have a 30-day response time, but do they really?